pombredanne/omg-monitor/README.md

   The resulting JSON string has the following fields:
   * actual: actual value at the given time instant.
   * predicted: value prediction for the given time instant.
-  * anomaly: the unlikelihood of the actual result in comparisson with the predicted result.
+  * anomaly: the unlikelihood of the actual result in comparison with the predicted result.
   * likelihood: the likelihood that the last anomaly score follows the historical probability distribution.
   * time: UNIX time when data was originally gathered.
   If no limit is specified it is assumed that `N=0`, so that the API returns all the results for the given `CHECK_ID`.

-If we specify the option `-t SERVER_TOKEN` when starting the service, we should pass an `access_token=SERVER_TOKEN` argument to each API's call, otherwise the API will throw an `Not authorized` message.
+If we specify the option `-t SERVER_TOKEN` when starting the service, we should pass an `access_token=SERVER_TOKEN` argument to each API's call, otherwise the API will throw a `Not authorized` message.
 For example:
 ```
 GET /monitors?access_token=SERVER_TOKEN
 ```

-Note you can choose whatever string you like in place of `SERVER_TOKEN`.
+Note you can choose whatever string you like in place of `SERVER_TOKEN` when specifying the `-t` option.

 ## API Client

-The Go server also serves static HTML files that uses [jQuery] to access our API to get the results and dinamically plot them.
+The Go server also serves static HTML files that uses [jQuery] to access our API to get the results and dynamically plot them.
 Currently we have three visualizations:

 * The [index.html][2] file uses [D3.js] to plot the last hour results with anomalies.
 * The [likelihood.html][3] file uses [D3.js] to plot the last hour results with anomalies likelihoods.